The following information is for adults over the age of 18. Information about our children’s crisis services can be found by clicking the link below:

 If you have previously had similar symptoms then you might find it useful to think about what helped you cope before.

-Your care plan and / or a crisis and recovery plan will identify what you (and others) can do to help along with details of who to contact in an emergency and outside of the teams operational hours.
+Your care plan and / or a crisis and safety plan will identify what you (and others) can do to help along with details of who to contact in an emergency and outside of the teams operational hours.

 It’s best to seek help from professionals that know you well as they can help support you better.